JnJuste/JnJuste/README.md

-# Hi there, I'm JnJuste! 👋
+# Hi there, I'm Jean Juste IRAKOZE! 👋

 ![Profile Banner](https://avatars.githubusercontent.com/u/120658134?s=400&u=231d47d1f7a0b16ad7c446b93c087cb081b64e7f&v=4)

 Welcome to my GitHub profile!
-I'm a software developer based in Kigali, Rwanda, passionate about working with Big Data and developing innovative solutions.
+I'm a software engineer and developer based in Kigali, Rwanda, with a focus on full-stack development and mobile app development.
+I have a passion for creating efficient, innovative solutions, and I'm experienced in various programming languages and frameworks.

 ## 🔧 Technologies & Tools